Want to get updates to your mailbox? 📬

 Unsubscribe anytime.

-Today, we’ll cover the basics of manual and automated bidding and how each is valuable depending on your campaign goals.
+We'll start by covering the basics of manual and automated bidding and how each is valuable depending on your campaign goals.

 Choosing the right Google Ads bidding strategy can be difficult to do, but it is imperative to driving your ad costs down.
 If you don’t implement a solid strategy based on your account goals, you’ll end up paying more than you should.

-Manual vs. automated bidding
+Manual vs. Automated Bidding

 Manual bidding requires you to set your own maximum cost-per-click (CPC) for your ads.
 Maximum CPC is the most you are willing to pay for someone to click on your ad.
 The higher you bid, the more clicks you’ll likely receive, but if you have a limited budget, it’s smart to be strategic.